Tidal stream generator: Axial turbines

-Following the Seaflow trial, a full-size prototype called SeaGen, was installed by Marine Current Turbines in Strangford Lough in Northern Ireland in April 2008.
-The turbine began to generate at full power of just over 1.2 MW in December 2008 and is reported to have fed 150 kW into the grid for the first time on 17 July 2008, and has now contributed more than a gigawatt hour to consumers in Northern Ireland.
-It is currently the only commercial scale device to have been installed anywhere in the world.
+Following the Seaflow trial, a full-size prototype called SeaGen was installed by Marine Current Turbines in Strangford Lough in Northern Ireland in April 2008.
+The turbine began to generate at full power of just over 1.2 MW in December 2008, is reported to have fed 150 kW into the grid for the first time on July 17, 2008, and has now contributed more than a gigawatt hour to consumers in Northern Ireland.
+It is currently the only commercial-scale device to have been installed anywhere in the world.
 SeaGen is made up of two axial flow rotors, each of which drive a generator.
 The turbines are capable of generating electricity on both the ebb and flood tides because the rotor blades can pitch through 180˚.

 A prototype semi-submerged floating tethered tidal turbine called Evopod has been tested since June 2008 in Strangford Lough, Northern Ireland at 1/10 scale.
 The UK company developing it is called Ocean Flow Energy Ltd. The advanced hull form maintains optimum heading into the tidal stream and is designed to operate in the peak flow of the water column.

 In 2010, Tenax Energy of Australia proposed to put 450 turbines off the coast of Darwin, Australia, in the Clarence Strait.
 The turbines would feature a rotor section approximately 15 metres in diameter with a slightly larger gravity base.
 The turbines would operate in deep water well below shipping channels.
 Each turbine is forecast to produce energy for between 300 and 400 homes.

-Tidalstream, a UK-based company, commissioned a scaled-down Triton 3 turbine in the Thames in 2003.
-It can be floated to its site, installed without cranes, jack-ups or divers and then ballasted into operating position.
-At full scale the Triton 3 in 30-50m deep water has a 3MW capacity, and the Triton 6 in 60-80m water has a capacity of up to 10MW, depending on the flow.
+Tidalstream, a UK-based company, commissioned a scaled-down Triton 3 turbine on the Thames in 2003.
+It can be floated to its site, installed without cranes, jack-ups, or divers, and then ballasted into an operating position.
+At full scale, the Triton 3 in 30–50 m deep water has a 3 MW capacity, and the Triton 6 in 60–80 m deep water has a capacity of up to 10MW, depending on the flow.
 Both platforms have man-access capability both in the operating position and in the float-out maintenance position.

-European technology and innovation platform for ocean energy (ETIP OCEAN) Powering homes today, Powering nations tomorrow report 2019 makes note of record volumes being supplied through tidal stream technology.
+European Technology & Innovation Platform for Ocean Energy's (ETIP OCEAN) 2019 report "Powering Homes Today, Powering Nations Tomorrow" makes note of record volumes being supplied through tidal stream technology.